AVR microcontrollers: Instruction set

-Additionally, some chip-specific differences affect code generation.
+Some chip-specific differences affect code generation.
 Code pointers (including return addresses on the stack) are two bytes long on chips with up to 128 KB of flash memory, but three bytes long on larger chips; not all chips have hardware multipliers; chips with over 8 KB of flash have branch and call instructions with longer ranges; and so forth.

 The mostly regular instruction set makes C (and even Ada) compilers fairly straightforward and efficient.
 GCC has included AVR support for quite some time, and that support is widely used.
 LLVM also has rudimentary AVR support.
 In fact, Atmel solicited input from major developers of compilers for small microcontrollers, to determine the instruction set features that were most useful in a compiler for high-level languages.

 MCU speed

 The AVR line can normally support clock speeds from 0 to 20 MHz, with some devices reaching 32 MHz.
 Lower-powered operation usually requires a reduced clock speed.
 All recent (Tiny, Mega, and Xmega, but not 90S) AVRs feature an on-chip oscillator, removing the need for external clocks or resonator circuitry.
 Some AVRs also have a system clock prescaler that can divide down the system clock by up to 1024.
 This prescaler can be reconfigured by software during run-time, allowing the clock speed to be optimized.

 Since all operations (excluding multiplication and 16-bit add/subtract) on registers R0–R31 are single-cycle, the AVR can achieve up to 1 MIPS per MHz, i.e. an 8 MHz processor can achieve up to 8 MIPS.
 Loads and stores to/from memory take two cycles, branching takes two cycles.
 Branches in the latest "3-byte PC" parts such as ATmega2560 are one cycle slower than on previous devices.